jaredgorski/arpx/docs/writing_a_profile.md

 - **Processes** (`my_process`, `my_other_process`)
   - Any process defined in the current profile can be referenced by name from within arpx_job.
 For example, if a process named `foo` is defined under `processes`, it can be invoked within a job using its name, "foo".
 A semicolon must terminate the process declaration. (`foo;`, not `foo`)
 - **Concurrency** (`[]`)
   - Multiple processes can be executed in parallel by enclosing their declarations with square brackets.
-Each process must be terminated with a semicolon. (`[ foo; bar; baz ]`)
+Each process must be terminated with a semicolon. (`[ foo; bar; baz; ]`)
 - **Contingency** (`?:`)
   - Actions can be executed when a process succeeds or fails using [ternary syntax](https://en.wikipedia.org/wiki/%3F:). `?` denotes an "onsucceed" branch and `:` denotes an "onfail" branch.
 When contingency is used, the terminating semicolon goes at the end of the entire declaration. (`foo ? bar : baz;`)
 - **Actions** (`my_process`, `my_other_process` + `arpx_exit`, `arpx_exit_error`)